 Capital losses can be used to offset capital gains in a financial year.
 It is also possible for taxpayers to carry capital losses forward to subsequent years if they do not have capital gains against which they can deduct them at the time.

-Here are some strategies to reduce your CGT liability and minimising your Capital Gains Tax bill:
+Here are some strategies to reducing your CGT liability and minimising your Capital Gains Tax bill:

 Use CGT concessions